 Drive to every magical region Iceland has to offer, including its spectacular Highlands, with this eleven-day holiday around the island.
-Those who want to see the most famous features of the Land of Ice and Fire, as well as its many hidden gems far off the usual tourist trails, should not hesitate to book this tour.
+Those who want to see the most famous features of the Land of Ice and Fire, as well as its many hidden gems far off the usual tourist trails, should not hesitate to book this road trip.

-As this tour is conducted in summer, you will not need to worry about icy roads as you travel; furthermore, your sightseeing will not be constricted by the hours of light in a day.
-Due to the phenomenon of the Midnight Sun, all of Iceland’s majestic landscapes and features will be basked in a golden hue throughout the night.
+As this tour is conducted in summer, you will not need to worry about icy roads as you travel.
+Furthermore, your sightseeing will not be constricted by the hours of light in a day.
+Due to the phenomenon of the Midnight Sun, all of Iceland's majestic landscapes and features will be basked in a golden hue throughout the night.

 Explore the Land of Ice and Fire, embark on a range of adventures and seek out the country's most untouched and beautiful wilderness with this eleven-day self-drive holiday to Iceland.
 Check availability by choosing a date.